8A. BAVARIAN PLANT NO. 2 (1949-1954; Sold in 1956)

 & The former Heidelberg Brewery (1934-1949)

-Bavarian Brewing Co. acquired Heidelberg Brewing Co. in 1949 to obtain their brewery and operate it as their Plant No. 2.
-This acquisition, and the closure of the property in 1954 and the sale of the Property a couple years later, are discussed in the following.
-In addition, below this discussion, a brief history of the Heidelberg Brewing Co. and their brands is examined, accompanied by numerous labels and advertising material they used.
+Bavarian Brewing Co. acquired Heidelberg Brewing Co. in 1949, obtaining their brewery and operating it as their Plant No. 2.
+This acquisition, along with the closing of this plant in 1954 and the sale of the property a few years later, are discussed below.
+Following this discussion, a brief history of the Heidelberg Brewing Co. and their brands is examined, accompanied by numerous labels and advertising materials that they used.

 BAVARIAN PLANT NO. 2